maurer2/typescript-improvements-slides/slides/chapters/using-types.md

 hideInToc: true
 ---

-### Discriminated unions in the real world (part 2)
+### Differentiating union types - via discriminant union types with generics

-Discriminant unions also work with Generics to make Code more flexible.
+Discriminant unions also work with generics to make code more reusable.

 ::left::